Fluent Commerce Logo

 As per standard industry practices, rules should be tested as part of the development cycle, on the developer's local machine.

-Rules should be atomic in size and complexity, they are a great candidate for adopting a TDD approach, whereby you write the test first before you even have one line of rule code.
+Rules should be atomic in size and complexity, they are a great candidate for adopting a TDD approach, whereby you write the test first before you even have one line of code.
 You may have heard the phrase "Red, Green, Refactor", and this is a great approach for writing quality rules, that have high test coverage and quality.

 There are 2 ways to test locally: